Difference Between Paradigm and Theory

 Main Differences Between Paradigm and Theory

-1. The paradigm means a reference point to develop a theory whereas the theory is considered to be a verified hypothesis.
+1. The paradigm means a reference point to develop a theory, whereas the theory is considered a verified hypothesis.
 It is a defined statement to prove a hypothesis.

-2. Paradigm cannot be given as a statement but only be used as a framework of reference for developing a theory.
-A theory is considered to be the creation of new knowledge as each theory gives a different ideology.
+2. A paradigm cannot be given as a statement but only as a framework of reference for developing a theory.
+A theory creates new knowledge, as each theory gives a different ideology.

 References